Shankweiler's Drive-In Theatre

-Shankweiler's Drive-In Theatre is a single-screen drive-in movie theater located off of Route 309 in Orefield, Pennsylvania, United States.
-It is the oldest operational drive-in theater in the world It generally operates during weekends in the colder months, while playing films seven days per week during the summer season.
+Shankweiler's Drive-In Theatre is a single-screen drive-in movie theater located off of PA Route 309 in Orefield, Pennsylvania, United States.
+It is the oldest operational drive-in theater in the world The four acre theater generally operates during weekends in the colder months, while playing films seven days per week during the summer season.
 Admission gives patrons access to both nightly movie showings.